conroyr41/CodePath-Light-and-Sound-Memory-Game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had more time to work on this project, I would do a couple things.
-For one, I would try to recreate this app using Flask and Python because those are the tools that I've been using to write the back-end code for a the KnightHacks club website (at UCF).
+For one, I would try to recreate this app using Flask and Python because those are the tools that I've been using to write the back-end code for the KnightHacks club website (at UCF).
 Another thing that I would do is research and implement multiplayer functionality across different devices.
 It would be awesome if another person (from a different computer) could determine a pattern him or herself and act as the "bot" in the game.